davidwyly/DEN/README.md

 - Only supports ERC20 tokens
 - Only supports EVM-compatible blockchains
 - Only supports Uniswap v2/v3 and some Uniswap v2 and v3 forks
-- Must have an awareness of the liquidity pool address for a given token pair

 ## Credit